418 Saint-Sulpice Street | Website

 360 Saint-Jacques Street | Website

 Voted as one of the most beautiful cafés in the world, Crew Collective & Café inhabits the historic old premises of the Royal Bank of Canada.
 Built in the ‘30s, the breathtaking space with intricate vaulted ceilings and gold tones has been preserved and makes for a spectacular place to have a cup of coffee and impress your Instagram followers.

-The Mile End café looks like a set from a Wes Anderson movie.
+Pastel Rita is a Mile End café that looks like a set from a Wes Anderson movie.
 The pink, yellow and green colour pattern and symmetrical arches scream fun and beg to be immortalized on your feed: you’ll be more than happy to oblige.
 Don’t forget to check out the artisan workshops in the back.

 Tommy Café (both locations)

 200 Notre-Dame Street & 151 Saint-Paul Street | Website

 The original Tommy Café on Notre-Dame Street in Old Montréal is one of the most “instagrammed” cafés in Montréal, and for good reason.
 The white space has retained its original Old Montréal windows and stunning mouldings and is decorated with dozens of hanging plants for a dazzling overall effect.
 The other location down the street on Saint-Paul Street is a busier space with bold colours, warm woods, and a green plant wall that makes the perfect backdrop.